Melania Trump is having a hard time distancing herself from the president

 For all of her tweets about CDC regulations, she has also been inexplicably inconsistent, sometimes showing up to public appearances at the president’s side without a mask and sometimes being the only person boarding Air Force One with one.
 At the first debate, she joined the rest of the Trump family in taking off her mask, even as staff of the Cleveland Clinic tried to hand them some.

 After the debate a maskless Melania Trump congratulated the president onstage; a little over 12 feet away, Jill Biden conspicuously wore hers.
 It’s one of the last images most people have of the first lady before her diagnosis.
-Another is her, maskless again, clapping for Amy Coney Barrett at a Rose Garden event celebrating Barrett’s nomination to the Supreme Court — an event that would soon be linked to a covid-19 outbreak among Republicans in attendance.
+Another is her, maskless again, clapping for Amy Coney Barrett at a Rose Garden event celebrating Barrett’s nomination to the Supreme Court — an event that would soon be linked to a coronavirus outbreak among Republicans in attendance.

 “If she genuinely believed that wearing a mask would save lives, she would have always had one,” says Winston Wolkoff.
 “The reality is she does believe what he thinks on 95 percent of things.
 They do believe they’re untouchable.”

 The White House has assiduously dodged questions about when President Trump last tested negative for the coronavirus, making it difficult for the public to deduce how and when he and first lady might have contracted the virus and whom they might have transmitted it to prior to their diagnoses.
-A White House spokesman last week told reporters that how the virus got into the White House was “sort of an unknowable question” (though at least one former official for the Centers for Disease Control begged to differ) and that the focus now was on preventing further transmission.
+A White House spokesman last week told reporters that how the virus got into the White House was “sort of an unknowable question” (though at least one former CDC official begged to differ) and that the focus now was on preventing further transmission.

 But reporters have since revealed that members of the residence staff had taken ill long before the first lady’s diagnosis prompted questions about their safety.
 Four residence staffers tested positive for the coronavirus about three weeks ago: three housekeepers and an assistant to the chief usher, Timothy Harleth.
 Not only did Harleth ask the staff to “use discretion” about the positive cases, he told the first family about the cases, the New York Times reported.
 The White House kept it under wraps and also did not disclose that the head of security, Crede Bailey, is “gravely ill” with covid-19 and was taken to the hospital in late September, as reported by Bloomberg News last week.